lastres0rt/udacity-neighborhood-map-project/README.md

 # Future Improvements

-I'd like to get this set up with Gulp so I can automate adding new locations!
+I'd like to get this set up with Gulp so I can automate adding new locations and make updating this app easier!
 That'd be awesome.